Granola-Team/mina-indexer/ops/README.md

   Downloads Mina staking ledgers stored in the Granola cloud object storage bucket by using `rclone`.
 Requires credentials (`LINODE_OBJ_ACCESS_KEY` etc.).
 See the instructions at the top of the script.

+./format-graphql-in-hurl-files.rb
+  Standardize formatting of GraphQL in `hurl` files .

 ./granola-rclone.rb
   Utility to wrap `rclone`.
 (See https://rclone.org)